ParametricPress/01-anything-that-flies-on-anything-that-moves/README.md

 Thank you to the editors of the Parametric Press for the opportunity and special thanks to Matthew Conlen for the guidance and help with the visualization and editing.
 Lastly, thank you to Noelle Vo and Kateka Seth for the support in the late hours of the night.

+#### References by Headline

+##### Operation Rolling Thunder Underway in North Vietnam

 - Cox, Samuel J. 2018.
 “H-017-2: Operation Rolling Thunder Overview.”
 Naval History and Heritage Command.
 U.S. Navy.
 March 27, 2018. https://www.history.navy.mil/about-us/leadership/director/directors-corner/h-grams/h-gram-017/h-017-21.html.

+- Pribbenow, Merle L. "Rolling Thunder and Linebacker Campaigns: The North Vietnamese View."
+The Journal of American-East Asian Relations 10, no. 3/4 (2001): 197-210. http://www.jstor.org/stable/23613043.

+##### Operation Tiger Hound Begins in Laos

+- Shaplen, Robert.
+"Our Involvement in Laos."
+Foreign Affairs 48, no. 3 (1970): 478-93. doi:10.2307/20039458.

 ## Installing dependencies